Doctor of Philosophy (Ph.D) | Leadership

 Applicants who have not this requirement may be required to take leveling courses or enter the program on a probationary status.

 Currently Enrolled in Ministry Service

 Current role in some area of ministry service within a church, denomination, educational institution, parachurch organization, mission agency or similar organization

 Seminars will be full-semester (15 weeks) in length.
 Most students will take two seminars per semester, enabling them to complete the full program in under three years.
-Total tuition for the degree program is $29,000; including fees, the student can expect to pay less than $30,000 for the full program.
+The student can expect to pay less than $30,000 for the full program.